Dispelling Myths About Poverty

 Wealth-based discrimination is when our laws and policies disadvantage or punish people simply because they are poor.

 Preventing a mother from visiting her sons in prison because she cannot afford to pay parking tickets is wealth-based discrimination.
 Forcing someone to leave town because their mobile home is not worth enough is wealth-based discrimination.
 Keeping someone in jail prior to trial simply because they cannot afford bail — while those who can afford bail go free — is wealth-based discrimination.
-In all of these examples (and many more), people are penalized just for being poor.
+In all of these examples (and many more), people are penalized just for a lack of financial means.

 Poverty is an Urgent Problem in the U.S.

 More people are falling into poverty, and we are imprisoning low-income community members at a faster rate than ever before.

 The United States represents only 5% of the world’s population yet accounts for 25% of those behind bars.
 People experiencing poverty are at greater risk of being arrested and incarcerated for minor offenses than wealthier Americans.
 According to the Prison Policy Initiative, incarcerated people have a median annual income of $19,185 on average — 41% less than individuals within their same age groups.
 Far too often it is the poorest members of society who sit in jail.

 Poverty is Criminalized

 Poverty in our justice system is too often treated as a criminal offense.

-Take driver’s licenses for instance: A poor driver with a busted tail light will be assessed a fine.
+Take driver’s licenses for instance: A driver with a busted tail light will be assessed a fine.
 For many living in poverty, they cannot afford to pay.
-If left unpaid most states will eventually suspend the driver’s licenses.
+If left unpaid, most states will eventually suspend the driver’s license.